steffenwoell/steffenwoell.github.io/imprint.md

 ## External Links

 <div class="box-warning" style="margin-bottom:60px">
 Links to external websites are provided as a convenience and for informational purposes only.
-They do not constitute an endorsement or an approval of any of the products, services or opinions of the corporation, organization, or individual responsible for the linked website.
+They do not constitute an endorsement or an approval of any of the products, services or opinions of the corporation, organization or individual responsible for the linked website.
 I do not assume any responsibility for the accuracy, legality, or content of external sites or subsequent links on these sites.
-For requests to remove an external link refer to the above contact details.
+For requests to remove a link please refer to the contact details above.
 </div>

 ## Data Protection & Accessibility